Paulito FG: Cultural significance

 Like other timberos, Paulito takes the contemporary speech of the street and places it into the refrains of his estribillos (choruses).
 Paulito considers the estribillo to be a synthesis of his overall message, and "the secret lies in the treatment of the estribillo inside the literary body of the song” (Vaughan 2010: 752).

 Paulito stated that during Cuba's economic crisis of the mid-1990s, known as the Special Period, timba music provided an opportunity “to forget the shortages, the cutoff electricity, the bad transportation, to find refuge” (Vaughan 2012: 10).
 At the same time, timba, the first internationalized Cuban dance craze in decades, brought much needed tourist dollars into Havana.
 Over time, timba musicians sought to obtain some of the wealth they were earning for state institutions.
 They began to dress in a more flashy, hip-hop style, emulating the economic aspirations of many struggling Cubans.
 This led to the state withdrawing its support, and becoming hostile to the timba movement.
 Paulito:

 There was a time during the special period when we [los timberos] were an important economic help for the Revolution, but later this changed—precisely because of the great demand we had created—this became something that was frowned upon in a society like this one (2003 Paulito interview.
 Vaughan 2012-10-17).

+Death

+Gallo died in Havana on 1 March 2025, after the vehicle he was driving was hit by a bus.
+He was transferred to the Calixto García hospital, where he died shortly after.
+Gallo was 63.